-- Shows how the financial headroom that we have identified will be invested. - Meets the affordable parameters of the HRA. - Prioritises expenditure in accordance with our priorities. - Links into asset performance modelling and protect the business against unnecessary investment in unsustainable assets. - Develops an efficient programme in terms of delivery. - Creates packages of work for upcoming procurement exercises to support the aim of generating value for money savings. - Develops a more holistic approach to capital and revenue spend with the aim of reducing the high revenue costs we currently have.
+- Show how the financial headroom that we have identified will be invested. - Meet the affordable parameters of the HRA. - Prioritise expenditure in accordance with our priorities. - Link into asset performance modelling and protect the business against unnecessary investment in unsustainable assets. - Develop an efficient programme in terms of delivery. - Create packages of work for upcoming procurement exercises to support the aim of generating value for money savings. - Develop a more holistic approach to capital and revenue spend with the aim of reducing the high revenue costs we currently have.

-The investment plan considers funding based on a set hierarchy.
-The factors that are considered and included in the hierarchy are:
+The investment plan will consider funding based on a set hierarchy.
+The factors that need to be considered and included in the hierarchy are:

-- 4. Statutory compliance relating to the health and safety of our tenants. - 5.
-Works necessary to meet lease requirements and / or avoid statutory disrepair. - 6.
-Decent homes standard. - 7.
-Works necessary maintain an income stream. - 8.
-Work necessary to fulfil existing policy commitments. - 9.
-Works required to maintain the full life of components and / or to replace components that are driving high cost / failures. - 10.
-Energy efficiency improvements. - 11.
-Environmental work non H&S - 12.
+- 1. Statutory compliance relating to the health and safety of our tenants. - 2.
+Works necessary to meet lease requirements and / or avoid statutory disrepair. - 3.
+Decent homes standard. - 4.
+Works necessary maintain an income stream. - 5.
+Work necessary to fulfil existing policy commitments. - 6.
+Works required to maintain the full life of components and / or to replace components that are driving high cost / failures. - 7.
+Energy efficiency improvements. - 8.
+Environmental work non H&S - 9.
 Other improvement and customer priorities.